 Improving the accuracy of the model

 The project is still developed, and we have multiple ideas for facing future challenges.
 We are also in the process of deploying software components resulting from this project into our clients’ production systems.
-Our experience allows us to use STT technologies and solutions researched in this project and adjust them to our clients needs.
+Our experience allows us to use the STT technologies and solutions researched in this project and adjust them to our clients needs.